 And once all these aspects have been established, we already have the custom report!

-Following the example discussed above, the data that would report to us for the type of the file explorer is as follows:
+Following the example discussed above, the data that would report to us for the type of the file explorer.

 As we see in the report in the boxes indicated, we can change or combine data: